 High School Seniors

-- NEW – Applicants are required to submit two (2) letters of recommendation from non-family members.
+- Applicants will be required to submit two (2) letters of recommendation from non-family members.

 Gulf Coast State College Honors Program

 All High School Honors scholarship applicants are encouraged to complete and submit an application to the Gulf Coast State College Honors Program.
 The Honors Program emphasizes the development of your critical thinking skills in an environment that is unique and challenging.
 Honors courses are not designed to be more work, although they may be.
 Rather, these courses are designed to be a different approach to teaching and learning.
 This more experiential and engaged method of teaching and learning will maximize your learning potential.
 Our honors classes are full of bright, promising students and are led by exceptional faculty.
 For more information please click on this link.

 Guidance Counselor or Senior Advisor Recommendations

 All qualified HSH applications must have a recommendation from the applicant’s guidance counselor or senior adviser.
 A recommendation email link is provided inside the HSH application.
 The applicant must know their counselor or adviser’s email address before submitting the recommendation.
 All counselor or adviser recommendations are confidential; the applicant will not be able to review the results.
 It is the responsibility of the applicant (not the counselor or adviser) to track and monitor the recommendation submittal.
 The Foundation recommends that applicants notify their adviser or counselor before submitting their electronic recommendation.
 The deadline for submitting recommendations is March 1st.